About spam and unwanted messages

 What to do about unwanted messages

-As a best practice, if you aren’t sure whether something’s true or don’t know who wrote the message you received, we don’t recommend forwarding it.
-You can learn more about preventing the spread of misinformation in this article.
+As a best practice, if you aren’t sure whether something is true or don’t know who wrote the message you received, don’t forward it.